markdavidb/DYAGENCY/README.md

 # DYAGENCY

-Developed during my first year, my OPP project, named DYAGENCY, enables the worker to submit and manage car orders effectively.
+OPP project developed during my first year named DYAGENCY, enables the worker to submit and manage car orders effectively.

 *Install NuGet - FontAwesome for the correct use of the program.